 For this review, our test team was led by IFMGA mountain guide and Jackson Hole resident Jeff Dobronyi.
 Jeff lives, works, and plays in brutal winter climates worldwide and has spent years of his life in skiing, climbing, and winter boots.
 From splitting wood to shoveling the driveway and getting out of the car in icy parking lots, Jeff knows what it's like to live around slippery surfaces.
 He has also seen the injuries that can come from just living in cold, wintery climates.
 As a certified mountain guide, he makes a living keeping people safe and securely attached when slippery surfaces pose a threat.
 He rarely leaves home in the wintertime without a good pair of grips.

 To compile this review, we looked at the top options on the market, recording key specifications about each model.
-We then selected the top 10 for hands-on testing, which included trail running, wood splitting, shoveling, and walking on sheet ice.
+We then selected the top products for hands-on testing, which included trail running, wood splitting, shoveling, and walking on sheet ice.
 We made notes and recorded our findings every step of the way, getting to know each product intimately.
 We trekked through deep snow and walked across icy parking lots to score each product's traction.
 We put each product on and took them off countless times, both with bare hands and gloved hands, to score ease of use.
 We pulled and pushed the products around our shoes to see how securely they fit once donned.
-After all this testing was complete, we scored each product on versatility, based on how well they performed across a wide range of activities, and we searched for signs of wear and tear.
+After all this testing was complete, we scored each product on how well they performed across a wide range of activities, and we searched for signs of wear and tear.